Erik Josephson: Biography

 He also worked with his own architect firm on the side.
 During late 1890s and early 1900s, he became known as an industry architect and specialist in bank buildings.
 He designed only banks in Stockholm.
-Amongst his most important work was Skandinaviska Bankens palats and Handelsbanken.
+Among his most important work was Skandinaviska Bankens palats and Handelsbanken.
 He was one of the less publicly known architects in Stockholm.
 He was a style historic architect, also called an eclectic architect.
 He was categorized as a builder architect with an eye for the present time.